-- (1) The Municipality must, once a problem building has been profiled as contemplated in section 7, serve a further notice on the owner-

-- (a) identifying those aspects of the building which are in contravention of this By-law or any other applicable law;

-- (b) identifying any risks to the safety of the occupiers of the problem building or the public; and

-- (c) specifying steps which the owner is obliged to take, within a reasonable period of time specified in the notice, in order to rectify those contraventions or remove those risks.

-- (2) The steps referred to in paragraph (1)(c) may include, but are not limited to-

-- (a) repairs;

-- (b) repainting;

-- (c) renovations;

-- (d) alterations;
+- (1) The Municipality must, once a problem building has been profiled as contemplated in section 7, serve a further notice on the owner- - (a) identifying those aspects of the building which are in contravention of this By-law or any other applicable law; - (b) identifying any risks to the safety of the occupiers of the problem building or the public; and - (c) specifying steps which the owner is obliged to take, within a reasonable period of time specified in the notice, in order to rectify those contraventions or remove those risks. - (2) The steps referred to in paragraph (1)(c) may include, but are not limited to- - (a) repairs; - (b) repainting; - (c) renovations; - (d) alterations;

-- (e) installing proper ablutions;

-- (f) demolition;

-- (g) enclosing, fencing or otherwise securing the problem building;

-- (h) closing the problem building;
+- (e) installing proper ablutions; - (f) demolition; - (g) enclosing, fencing or otherwise securing the problem building; - (h) closing or sealing the problem building;

-- (i) removing all refuse;

-- (j) submitting a building plan;

-- (k) removing any source of danger or potential danger;

-- (l) completing the construction of the problem building or any part of that building;

-- (m) appointing and instructing, at the cost of such owner, a competent person to- - (i) examine any condition that gave rise to the declaration of a building as a problem building; and - (ii) report to the authorised official on the nature and extent of the steps to be taken, which in the opinion of the competent person, need to be taken in order to make the problem building safe; - (n) giving notice to occupiers to vacate the problem building within a specified time period; and - (o) complying with any provision of this By-law or any other law.
+[paragraph (h) substituted by section 5(a) of the Amendment By-law, 2024] - (i) removing all refuse, debris or rubble; - [paragraph (i) substituted by section 5(b) of the Amendment By-law, 2024] - (j) submitting a building plan for approval in terms of section 7 of the National Building Regulations and Building Standards Act, 1977 (Act No. 103 of 1977); - [paragraph (i) substituted by section 5(c) of the Amendment By-law, 2024] - (k) removing any source of danger or potential danger; - (l) completing the construction of the problem building or any part of that building; - (m) appointing and instructing, at the cost of such owner, a competent person to- - (i) examine any condition that gave rise to the declaration of a building as a problem building; and - (ii) report to the authorised official on the nature and extent of the steps to be taken, which in the opinion of the competent person, need to be taken in order to make the problem building safe; - giving notice to occupiers to vacate or evacuate the problem building within a specified time period; and - [paragraph (n) substituted by section 5(d) of the Amendment By-law, 2024] - (o) complying with any provision of this By-law or any other law.